Sezze: Main sights

 Many of the original city walls still exist, built of large blocks of limestone in the polygonal style.
-This style is also seen in several terrace walls belonging to a later date, indicated by the careful jointing and bossing of the blocks of which they are composed.
+This style is also seen in several terrace walls from a later date, indicated by the careful jointing and bossing of the blocks of which they are composed.
 Such intentional archaism is by no means uncommon in the neighborhood of Rome.

 The modern town, occupying the ancient site, is an episcopal see, with a much-restored 13th-century Gothic cathedral.

-There are remains of Roman villas at the foot of the hill ('Monte Trevi') on which the town stands.
-The two terraces date to the end of the 2nd Century BC.
+Remains of Roman villas are at the foot of the hill (Monte Trevi) on which the town stands.
+The two terraces date to the end of the 2nd century BC.

 Transportation

-Sezze is connected to the railway line Rome–Naples.
-The main road connection is the modern SS7, which bears the name of the ancient Appian Way.
+Sezze is connected to the Rome–Naples railway line.
+The main road connection is SS7, which bears the name of the ancient Appian Way.